AaronGullickson/labs-wrangling-programming/README.md

 - `black_n`: the number of black respondents in the sample for the given metro area.
 - `white_n`: the number of white respondents in the sample for the given metro area.

-In order to do this, you will need to use the `aggregate` command to aggregate to the metro area, but you will need different aggregate commands for the SEI means and for the counts by race.
-You can then use `dcast` and `merge` to reshape datasets and merge them.
+In order to do this, you will need to use the `group_by` and `summarize` commands to aggregate to the metro area by race.
+Remember that `n()` in the summarize command will give you the number of cases in that grouping.
+Note that `summarize` cannot directly give you the SEI difference.
+It will instead give you the means by group which you can then use to calculate `seidiff`.

 ### Merging with aggregated tract level data